MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-custom-channel.md

 ---
-title: "Configure a custom channel, or bring your own channel | MicrosoftDocs"
+title: "Configure custom channel, or bring your own channel | MicrosoftDocs"
 description: "Learn what a custom channel is and how to configure the channel, or bring your own channel, in Omnichannel for Customer Service."
 author: neeranelli
 ms.author: nenellim
 manager: shujoshi
-ms.date: 08/06/2020
+ms.date: 12/30/2020
 ms.topic: article
 ms.service: dynamics-365-customerservice
 ---